danie11am/danie11am.github.io/_posts/2023-03-02-lessons-learnt-from-rewriting-an-app-in-swiftui.md

-## Lessons learnt from rewriting an app in SwiftUI
+## Lessons learnt from a SwiftUI rewrite

 What are the pros and cons of writing in SwiftUI when compared to writing in UIKit?
-I recently finished rewriting [Jamophone app](https://apps.apple.com/app/id535422655) from the ground up using SwiftUI.
-This post highlights the joy and challenges of my experience.
+I recently finished rewriting [Jamophone](https://apps.apple.com/app/id535422655), a musical instrument app, from the ground up using SwiftUI and added new features.
+This post highlights what I learnt from the experience.

 ### iOS deployment target version